section-engineering-education/engineering-education/content/articles/ioc_principle/index.md

 **Code rigidity** is the degree of difficulty in making changes to the software.

 #### Advantages of Loose Coupling:
-- Developers can quickly evolve loose coupled software.
-This is because it encourages many changes without breaking the existing code.
+- Developers can quickly evolve loose coupled software because it encourages many changes without breaking the existing code.
-- Loose coupling enhances software agility.
-This is because it promotes iteration, meaning one can quickly add a new feature or functionality.
+- Loose coupling enhances software agility because it promotes iteration, meaning one can quickly add a new feature or functionality.
 - Loose coupling reduces technical debt.

 #### 2. Abstraction